 The Anderson Collection at Stanford University – Guided tour

-A collection of 121 modern and contemporary American paintings and sculptures, including works by Willem de Kooning, Nancy Graves and Jackson Pollock.
+View this collection of modern and contemporary American paintings and sculptures, including works by Willem de Kooning, Nancy Graves, and Jackson Pollock.
 Explore on your own or join one of the tours times below.
 (Tickets required)

 The Cantor Arts Center – Self-guided

-A diverse collection that spans continents, cultures, and 5,000 years of art history and includes one of the largest presentations of Rodin bronzes outside of Paris.
+Explore this diverse collection that spans continents, cultures, and 5,000 years of art history including one of the largest collections of Rodin bronzes outside of Paris.

 EVENING ACTIVITIES - SHARON HEIGHTS GOLF & COUNTRY CLUB